StrangeBeeCorp/docs/docs/thehive/user-guides/choose-light-dark-theme.md

-# How to Change the User Interface Theme
+# How to Change my Account Theme

-This topic provides step-by-step instructions for changing the user interface theme of a [user account](about-user-accounts.md) in TheHive.
+This topic provides step-by-step instructions for changing the user interface theme of your [user account](about-user-accounts.md) in TheHive.

 <h2>Procedure</h2>